Tipsy-12/BikeIndia--Multiple-Linear-Regressiom/README.md

 - Count: The target variable representing the number of bikes rented.

 ### Data Preprocessing:
-- Missing Values: The notebook addresses missing data and explains how they were handled.
+- Missing Values: There was no missing data in either rows or columns.
+- Duplicate Rows: There were no duplicate rows.
 - Outlier Treatment: Any detected outliers in the dataset were handled appropriately.

 ### Exploratory Data Analysis (EDA)